yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 Now, before we get to the core of the problem, here's the last bit of context.
-In early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we are going to need, before fanning out and developing the rest.
+In early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we are going to need before fanning out and developing the rest.
 The goal of the company was to give real estate developers tools to procedurally generate housing architecture.
 This housing was supposed to meet the developer's criteria, such as yields, mix of functions and apartment sizes, aesthetics, as well as spatial instructions (e.g. build here but not there, build in this shape...).
 We assumed that to generate the architecture, there would be a computer learning process.
 As it is with learning processes, they need to get feedback on their results from one iteration that can be fed into the next, gradually improving the results.
 Architecture is a very high-dimensional problem space.
-A house is definitely not just any "house shaped" geometry, and before we even enter the realm of architecture, there's structural engineering, business, regulatory and legal criteria that a house must satisfy.
+A house is definitely not just any house shaped geometry, and before we even enter the realm of architecture, there's structural engineering, business, regulatory and legal criteria that a house must satisfy.
 For such a tall order, we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, sunlight/daylight, accoustic, business, legal) until it reaches a solution.

-(TODO(jt): Include GIF here?)
+(XXX: GIF)

 So we generate stuff, evaluate, generate new stuff, evaluate, and so on, until eventually we stop after either all criteria are satisfied, no significant improvement can be found, or we exceeded our